PorametPat/phd-thesis/chapters/chapter_4.typ

 ```
 User can supply the estimator in the form of a loss function `loss_fn`passed as an argument of #func[`estimate_eig`].
 Although, we only support variational marginal estimator currently, we expect the function to be able to used with other estimators.
 The difference of our implementation and the `pyro.contrib.oed` is that we also support supplement of the additional positional arguments `*args` to the probabilistic model `model`.
 In our case, we required this functionality for the unitary operators corresponding to the control parameters (`design`).
 User needs to specify the observed values by using the label `observation_labels` for the estimator to calculate the @eig.
 The `target_labels` refer to the target parameters that we wish to find the estimate the @eig given the design.
 However, in the case of the variational marginal estimator, they did not use the target labels in @eig calculation.
 For the logging purpose, we use callback patterns instead of directly return the list of metrics for each step.
 Because, the array can be large and consume a lot of computational memory.
 User can selectively log the metrics as appropiate.

-== Others
+== Utils

 #tldr[
-  This section summarize the modules in `inspeqtor` that are provide utility capabilities and reduce redundance code implementataions.
+  The utils module contains unitility functions and classes useful for data transformations, visualization, common patterns and etc.
 ]

 `inspeqtor` aims to be the opinionated characterization and calibration framework.
 We realize that different harewares have different requirements.
-Instead of didate every aspect of device characterization and calibration within one pipeline, we defined abstraction of the pipeline and implement useful functions intended for user to compose them freely.
+Instead of dictate every aspect of device characterization and calibration within one pipeline, we defined abstraction of the pipeline and implement useful functions intended for user to compose them freely.
 While, the abstractions and pipelines we defined serve as checkpoints in which the code implementations are reusable, reproducible and consistent.

-In @tab:modules, we summarize the responsibility of other modules built-in the `inspeqtor`.
-These modules are intended to be collections of functions that are reused throughout the library.
+In the #modu[`utils`], we define serveral functions and classes for data transformation, visualization, and shortcut to the common usecases.
+In @tab:utils, we list some of the examples of the functionality expose via #modu[`utils`].

 #figure(
   table(